carlosp420/PyPhyloGenomics/doc/getting-started.rst

 7. Finally we can use a function to save the obtained exons while making sure they are in frame.
 We need to use as additional arguments the genome file and output filename:

-    >>> BLAST.storeExonsInFrame(exons, "pulled_seqs.fasta", "Bombyx_exons.fasta")
+    >>> BLAST.storeExonsInFrame(exons, "pulled_seqs.fasta", "Bombyx_exons.fas")
     Storing exons ...
     A total of 574 exons are kept
-    These exons have been stored in the file: Bombyx_exons.fasta
+    These exons have been stored in the file: Bombyx_exons.fas

 ----------------------------